 Moreover, the pro-debtor bias of the Brazilian judicial system has long been a topic of debate (Arida et al., 2005).
 Surveys conducted with judiciary members by Pinheiro (2003) and Lamounier (2002) indicate that most respondents believe that social concerns can justify decisions in breach of contracts.
-Despite that, we show that there is significant variation in judges' inclination to favor debtors.
-Allied to this rich institutional environment, we have available the universe of judicial sentences for courts of the State of São Paulo, comprehensive data on credit contracts provided by the Brazilian Central Bank, and data on the formal labor market at the firm level from the Ministry of Employment and Labor.
+Nonetheless, we show significant variation in judges' inclination to favor debtors.
+Allied to this rich institutional environment, we have access to the complete universe of judicial sentences for lower courts of the State of São Paulo, comprehensive data on credit contracts provided by the Brazilian Central Bank, and data on the formal labor market at the firm level from the Ministry of Employment and Labor.
+The focus on bank credit is also relevant to understanding the broader impact of the influence of judges' preferences on the economy since evaluating legal risks is key in banking activity5.
+In Brazil, banks routinely assess legal risks in their financial reports, especially when facing potential losses in lawsuits in which they are defendants.
+The reports highlight that this assessment depends on various factors, including the specific circumstances of each case, the complexity of legal proceedings, and the bank's previous experience with similar claims.
+Given the critical role of legal risk in bank operations, understanding how judges' discretion affects court rulings and shapes creditors' incentives is crucial to fully characterizing how legal systems can impact the economy through credit markets.
+It is also relevant to inform judges on the broader impact of their decisions and lawmakers on the consequences of flawed, incomplete, or overlapping laws.